aaronstevenwhite/arcweight/docs/examples/text-processing/edit_distance.md

 | **Weight** | `deletion_cost` | Cost of this deletion operation |
 | **State Transition** | `(i,d) → (i+1,d+1)` | Advance target, increment edit count |

-**Semantic Interpretation**: "Produce this target character without consuming any input"
+This models removing a character from the source string.

 ### 3. Insertion and Substitution Operations

-**Source Character Operations**

-These operations handle characters from the source string that need processing.

 **Insertion Operation**